EESSI/docs/docs/adding_software/debugging_failed_builds.md

 ### Starting a shell in the EESSI container - more efficient approach
 While the above works perfectly well, you might not be able to complete your debugging session in one go.
-With the above appraoch, several steps will just be repeated every time you start a debugging session:
+With the above approach, several steps will just be repeated every time you start a debugging session:
 - Downloading the container
 - Installing `CUDA` in your [host injections](../gpu.md#host_injections) directory (only if you use the `EESSI-install-software.sh` script, see below).
 - Installing all dependencies (before you get to the package that actually fails to build)